Log management with Logrotate

 SELinux support: yes

-Example content of /etc/logrotate.conf for Ubuntu:
+Example /etc/logrotate.conf on Ubuntu:

 # rotate log files weekly